Endless Night (novel): Plot summary

 The story begins with Michael Rogers, a twenty-two year old, telling the reader about his time as a chauffeur and how he met the architect Rudolf Santonix.
 He plans to one day have a house built by Santonix.
-Mike is poor though, and so can't afford to hire Santonix to build the house he wants.
-Michael explains that he’s a “rolling stone”; he isn't content doing just one thing and so has held down many different jobs over the years.
-One day he wants to settle down in his dream house with his dream woman, but for now he can't imagine settling down.
+Mike is poor though, and so cannot afford to hire Santonix to build the house he wants.
+Michael explains that he is a “rolling stone”; he is not content doing just one thing and so has held down many different jobs over the years.
+One day he wants to settle down in his dream house with his dream woman, but for now he cannot imagine settling down.

 Mike is walking along a village road near the Gipsy's Acre property one day when he falls in love with the grounds.
 He fantasises about one day building a house there with the woman he loves.
 Curious to see what an auction is like, he goes to the auction for the property.
-Several people are interested in buying it, but the bid doesn't go high enough and no one ends up getting the property rights.
-Michael suspects that this is because of the supposed gipsy’s curse over the property.
+Several people are interested in buying it, but the bid does not go high enough and no one ends up getting the property rights.
+Michael suspects that this is because of the supposed gipsy's curse over the property.

 While walking through the grounds, he meets Fenella (Ellie) Guteman by chance, a wealthy heiress who wants to escape from her world of snobby friends, begging relatives, and restrictive financial advisors.
 She introduces herself as Fenella "Goodman," not wanting him to know her true identity as an heiress.
 They get along quite well and it seems like love at first sight.
 He shares his dream of owning the acre with her and she seems to reciprocate and encourage the idea.
 Ellie also mentions her lovely hired companion, Greta Andersen.
 Apparently, Greta has acted like a best friend to her for several years now and is described as very efficient.
 Mike appears incredibly jealous of their close relationship, despite never actually having met Greta before.

 Mike then sees Ellie on and off over the next few weeks before she has to travel abroad for her twenty-first birthday.
 While away from Ellie, Michael discovers that the property he wants has finally been bought.
 He also returns to his mother's house to ask her for money to marry Ellie.
-It's quite clear that he doesn't like his mother and she doesn't like him.
+It is quite clear that he does not like his mother and she does not like him.
 The situation reads as though she simply disapproves of his spontaneous lifestyle, but Michael claims that his mother knows him all too well.
 He leaves without the money.